tynopet/homework/homework-4/unit4.md

   5. I think this is your key.
 Am I right?
 (Not ok)

 4.4
   1. I can't understand why he's being so selfish.
-He isn't unusually like that.
+He isn't usually like that.
   2. Sarah is being very nice to me at the moment.
 I wonder why.
   3. You'll like Sophie when you meet her.
 She is very nice.
-  4. You're usually very patient, so why you are being so unreasonable about waiting ten minutes more.
+  4. You're usually very patient, so why are you being so unreasonable about waiting ten more minutes.
   5. Why isn't Steve at work today?
 Is he ill?